-You can order books through the CU Barnes & Noble Bookstore here.Through the bookstore, you can purchase, rent, and sell back your used books as well as purchase CU merchandise.
+You can order books through the CU Virtual Bookstore here.
+Through the bookstore, you can purchase, rent, and sell back your used books.

 If you need help with an order please email onlinebookstore@campbellsville.edu and include your name, ID and order number.